 Wood says that the OVDP requires eight years of amended tax returns, eight years of other forms (such as FBARs), taxes, interest, and penalties— sometimes very steep penalties.
 For example, on a Swiss bank account, a taxpayer might have to pay a 27.5% penalty on the highest balance over the eight year period.
 In the case of funds kept in “bad banks,” the penalty can go as high as 50%.

 The Streamlined program is very different, Wood explains.
 It is a newer program than OVDP.
 It involves three tax returns, six FBARs, paying unpaid taxes, and possibly no penalty on the aggregate account balance (for those who lived outside the U.S. during the three years) or 5% for those who lived in the U.S. The Streamlined program sounds much better, but it may not be available depending on a taxpayer’s facts and conduct with regard to the foreign funds.
 Willfulness comes into play.
 Using the Streamlined program requires the taxpayer to sign a statement that rules out willfulness in past conduct.
 Taxpayers need to be very careful before signing that statement, lest the IRS discover willful conduct.

-For more information on the article Wood has written in Forbes magazine on this, click here.
+For more information on the subject, please refer to Mr. Wood’s article in Forbes.
 Robert Wood is a tax attorney with Wood, LLP in San Francisco, California and spoke with The Tax Law Channel, an affiliate of The Legal Broadcast Network.
 The Legal Broadcast Network is a featured network of the Sequence Media Group.